 No Surprise Expenses: As a home owner you are responsible for all maintenance and repairs to the property.
-Even when you sell my home the buyers will generally request that you make repairs.
+Even when you are selling DFW home or selling Dallas home the buyers will generally request that you make repairs.
 As a renter, your landlord covers those things.

 No Property Taxes and Insurance Payment: Property taxes and insurance costs on a home you own can add up fast.
 They can run from many hundreds to thousands of dollars every year.